By Michael Herrera, CEO, MHA Consulting

 - Has management approved the strategic roadmap, with deliverables and tasks, to maximize BCM Compliance and minimize Residual Risk?

-Based on our experience, very few BCM Offices can definitively answer “yes” to all three questions.
+Based on our experience, very few BCM Offices can definitively answer “yes” to all four questions.

 The BCM industry has been primarily focused on assessing a continuity program’s compliance with industry standards as a key indicator of whether a solid program infrastructure has been implemented.
 However, assessing the level of compliance to accepted industry standards is only one piece of the metrics puzzle.